adarwoo/modbus_relay/README.md

 The Modbus Relay Device is a configurable relay controller with Modbus RTU communication.<br/>
 This section describes how to configure and operate the device, including its default settings, configuration mode, and reset process.

+## Simple operation
+The relay works like any modbus coil by writting the coil registers.
+The coils can be written individually using command **05**: Write single coil, or by bunch using command **15**: Write multiple coils.

+The status of the relay can be read back with command **01**: Read coils.

+The relay polarity can be inverted, and the default relay position set in the configuration.

+## System Health Monitoring

+### Infeed monitoring

+The module can sense the voltage of the relay infeed and act upon a failure.
+The failure ranges from:
+1. Overvoltage : The infeed voltage is higher than a configured threshold
+2. Undervoltage : The infeed voltage is lower than a configured threshold

+When an infeed defect is detected, the device will open the EStop relay.
+This should stop operations.
+The relays can be individually configured to go Open or Close when a infeed fault is detected.

+### Relay health monitoring

+All the relay are equiped with a status read back.
+If a relay was to fail, the ESTop is trigggered in terminal mode.
+Only a reset of the relay can temporary reset the EStop.
+The faulty relay can be isolated with a disable command, but it should be replaced.

+The relays can be individually configured to go Open or Close when a relay fault is detected.

+### Modbus communication monitoring

+The device can monitor for correct activity on the Modbus network, triggering a resetable EStop if the master stops issuing commands to the device.

+> [!NOTE]
+> The bus is considered active if commands addressed to the device are received at least once in the configured watchdog duration.
+> For good operation, it is recommended to read the register 30009 (Status) periodically, like every second.

 ## Recovery mode

 When a relay cannot be reached or is un-responsive, the following procedure can be used.<br/>